marcin228/marcin228/README.md

 ---

-Please do no hesitate to try out my demos of Pixi.js, Phaser.js & Typescript.
+Please do not hesitate to also try out my demos of Pixi.js, Phaser.js & Typescript.

 [Phaser.js + TS, playable demo](https://goingforit.pl/phaserjs-ts-demo)